Controlled Substances Program for Research

 Note: If the registration of any purchaser terminates (because the purchaser dies, ceases legal existence, discontinues business or professional practice) or is suspended or revoked as to all controlled substances (Schedules I through V) for which he/she is registered, they must return all unused substances and their order forms to the Indiana Board of Pharmacy or their authorized agent (such as Indiana University Police Department) or place all substances under seal.
 The IUEHS contact for your respective campus can facilitate this.

-To minimize waste, DEA registrants should only purchase quantities they intend to use.
+To minimize waste, DEA registrants must only purchase quantities they intend to use.
 Damaged, expired, unwanted, unusable, or non-returnable controlled substances must be accounted for, retained, and disposed of in accordance with applicable state and federal regulations.

 A Registrants Inventory of Drugs Surrendered, DEA Form 41, is necessary to document proper disposal.

 DEA Form 41 must be completed prior to disposing of any DEA controlled substance.
-Two (2) copies of the form must be sent to the local Indiana DEA branch and one (1) copy should be retained by the registrant for at least 2 years.
+Two (2) copies of the form must be sent to the local Indiana DEA branch and one (1) copy must be retained by the registrant for at least 2 years.

 Disposal records must contain: